robocode-dev/tank-royale/buildDocs/docs/tutorial/getting-started.md

 # Getting Started

-## Introduction
+## The Basics

-This tutorial introduces you to Robocoding.
-That is, how to get started coding bots for Robocode, and get some basic understanding of the game.
+This tutorial introduces you to the basics of Robocoding.
+That is, getting a basic understanding of what Robocode is all about before getting started coding your first bot.

 ## Run some battles first